 - What devices will need access to the server?
 Besides desktop computers and laptops, will smartphones and tablets need access to server assets?
 Will employees bring in their own devices and expect to be able to connect them?

 - What are your growth plans?
 A server is a big purchase and needs to last a while.
 Five years is typical, so make sure your server is adequate for the long term.

 Servers are based on the same technology as most desktop computers.
 However, they have special features to help them cope with multiple users and heavy loads without failing.
 There are a few key features to consider:

 - Lots of memory.
 The memory (or RAM) of an office server helps it handle lots of requests from different users at once.
-You will need at least 8 gigabytes (GB) – although 16gb should be your starting point.
+You will need at least 16 gigabytes (GB).

 - A fast, reliable hard disk.
-This is where you’ll store important business information.
-Make sure it’s big - at least 1,000GB (also referred to as ‘1TB’).
+This is where you'll store important business information.
+Make sure it's big - at least 1,000GB (also referred to as '1TB'), and an SDD, if budget allows.
 Servers often have several hard drives so they can access data faster and reduce disruption if one fails.

 The majority of network servers are high-performance PCs, designed specifically to be used as servers.
 Some come in standard PC cases but many are designed to be mounted on a rack and stored in a server cabinet (see image above).